 Cuddle Buddies Nourish Our Mammalian Need for Connection

 You may or may not identify as polyamorous.
 I have no investment in how you roll.
-But I would highly recommend being poly-cuddly; that is having cuddle buddies.
+That said, may I recommend exploring being poly-cuddly; that is having multiple cuddle buddies.

 Curbing the Scary Hunger

 Let me explain.
 The other night I was having dinner with a friend, and he was talking about how challenging it was to connect with a woman he dated briefly.
 He was really into her.
 She was still recovering from the end of a hard relationship and not feeling the impulse to deeply invest in one heart connection.
 The mismatch was painful.
 They broke it off and now he was wondering if he could have done something differently.

 Have you ever been in a situation where your desire for somebody far exceeds their authentic desire for you?
 Did your hunger scare them away?
 Perhaps you have been on the other end of that dance; when there is somebody who clearly wants more than you authentically want to give and you start to pull away.

 What does one do when your deep desire for connection has a way of repelling the very connection you crave?

 This unmet need and hunger thing can also happen when you are in a committed relationship.
 Right now my man is in Maui while I’m in California.
 We’ve been apart for 3 weeks, and it will be another 2 before we reunite.
 I am seriously missing my daily doses of oxytocin love.
 If I was focused exclusively on him to get my needs met, my situation would be excruciating.
 I would be foaming at the mouth with desire for connection and could easily start getting angry at him for choosing to be in Maui.